Don't quote me on that!

 composition titles Apply the guidelines listed here to book titles, computer game titles, movie titles, opera titles, play titles, poem titles, album and song titles, radio and television program titles, and the titles of lectures, speeches and works of art.

-principal words, including all verbs and prepositions and conjunctions with more than three letters.
+-- Capitalize the first and last words of the title and allprincipal words, including all verbs and prepositions and conjunctions with more than three letters.

 -- Put quotation marks around the names of all such works except the Bible and books that are primarily catalogs of reference material.
 In addition to catalogs, this category includes almanacs, directories, dictionaries, encyclopedias, gazetteers, handbooks and similar publications.
 Do not use quotation marks around such software titles as WordPerfect or Windows.